maitrikjpatel/DevNotes/JS.md

 		- Trick to split CPU-hungry tasks using setTimeout.
 		- To let the browser do something else while the process is going on (paint the progress bar).

-#### Decorators and forwarding, call/apply
-- Decorator is a wrapper around a function that alters its behavior.
-The main job is still carried out by the function.
-- Decorators can be seen as “features” or “aspects” that can be added to a function.
-We can add one or add many.
-And all this without changing its code!
-- To implement cachingDecorator, we studied methods:
+#### Call / Apply / Bind
+- Call
+	- The call() method is used to call a function with a given this and arguments provided to it individually.
 	- func.call(context, arg1, arg2…) – calls func with given context and arguments.

+- Apply
+	- The apply() method is an important method of the function prototype and is used to call other functions with a provided this keyword value and arguments provided in the form of array or an array like object.

-	- func.apply(context, args) – calls func passing context as this and array-like args into a list of arguments.
+	- func.apply(context, [args]) – calls func passing context as this and array-like args into a list of arguments.
 	- The generic call forwarding is usually done with apply:
 	```
 	let wrapper = function() {